thomasmost/darkbridge/README.md

 - [x] ~Use the image output from the staging deploy for the prod deploy~
 - [ ] Connecting to S3
 - [ ] Sourcemaps for production error monitoring
+- [ ] Debugging by attaching to the existing process needs to be more reliable